dickhardt/hardt-xauth-protocol/draft-hardt-xauth-protocol.md

 ## Bearer Token RS Access {#Bearer}

-If the access method in the completion response authorizations object {{AuthorizationsObject}} was "bearer", then the Client accesses the RS per Section 2.1 of {{RFC6750}}
+If the access method in the AS Response authorizations object {{AuthorizationsObject}} was "bearer", then the Client accesses the RS per Section 2.1 of {{RFC6750}}

 A non-normative example of the HTTP request headers follows: